openafs-contrib/openafs-robotest/docs/source/guide.rst

 VMWare, Libvirt/KVM) on your system.
 The default virtualization provider is VirtualBox_.

-Ensure you are able to create the an instance of the ``generic/centos8`` box with Vagrant_.
+Ensure you are able to create an instance of the ``generic/centos8`` box with Vagrant_.